 UK boat registration takes place with the Environment Agency or relevant authority.
-This page explains how to get an EA boat licence.
+This page explains how to get an EA boat licence to register your vessel or watercraft.

 EA BOAT REGISTRATION UK: Environment agency boat registration and licencing rules also apply if you keep a small sailing craft or water vessel on rivers and canals in Great Britain.